ionic-solidjs/ionic-solidjs/README.md

 https://ionicframework.com/docs/components

 for most of the components.
-The names are similar to React's names.
+The component and property names are the same as the ones found in Ionic's React implementation.

-The router has a slightly different API
+There is a router included in `@ionic-solidjs/core` that is a thin wrapper of the [ionic webcomponent router](https://ionicframework.com/docs/api/router), but with a `camelCased` naming convention for the related components and component props, as well as support for passing Solid components as arguments.

-`ionicons` are available by importing from `ionic-solidjs/icons` and using the icon instead of a raw string.
+`ionicons` are available by importing from `@ionic-solidjs/ionicons`.
+Use these instead of string constants to ensure proper initialization.

 # Install

 ```
-npm install ionic-solidjs solidjs
+npm install @ionic-solidjs/core solidjs
 ```

 # Example